pantelisantonoudiou/MatWAND/Docs/Inputs.md

     -Optional-

-    For automatic sepration of files based on conditions please include:
+    For automatic separation of files based on conditions please include:

     i) comments in a Rectangular Character Array called `comtext`